Nanmu

-It is trees of the Phoebe genus however, that produce the highest grades of nanmu wood.
+It is trees of the genus Phoebe, however, that produce the highest grades of nanmu wood.

 Nanmu is a knotty wood that frequently shows a wavy or quilted grain figure.
 It does not react to humidity and temperature much in the way of expansion or contraction and makes superior furniture which tends not to get loose or crack because of changes in climate.
 Nanmu woods that are lighter in color and have loose grain are considered inferior.

 Nanmu was used in architectural woodworking and boatbuilding due to its resistance to decay.
 The wood dries with little splitting or warping.
 After drying the wood is of medium-density and does not change shape.
 Nanmu can be sanded to a mirror finish.
 The highest grade of nanmu wood has a bright golden color, a pleasant fragrance, and exhibits impressive chatoyancy (an optical effect) which is why it is often referred to as jīnsī (金絲 - golden-thread or golden silk) in China.

-Although recently harvested nanmu and zhennan lumber and newly made articles could still be obtained (at exorbitant prices) as recently as 2019, it is officially a protected species in China, and worldwide.
+Although recently harvested nanmu and zhennan lumber and newly made articles could still be obtained (at extremely high prices) as recently as 2019, it is officially a protected species in China and worldwide.
 Due to deforestation, disease, and pollution, these species are almost exhausted.
 Some small semi-natural forest stands and protected artificial forests still exist, but the trees are otherwise now limited to small growths of aging decorative trees in temples, cottages, parks, and courtyards.